 Math Sense: The Look, Sound, and Feel of Effective Math Instruction, Christine Moynihan

-I just straight up love this book, and it’s no coincidence that I listed it first.
+I just straight-up love this book, and it’s no coincidence that I listed it first.
 As you can tell from the title, it covers so much more than just math talk–it redefines every aspect of the mathematics classroom and exemplifies the shift in what math instruction must look and sound like to produce mathematicians ready to meet the challenges of the 21st century.
 The chapter on The Sound of the Lesson outlines the changing roles of students and teachers, gives the rationale for why traditional roles must change, and is packed with ideas you can use in your classroom tomorrow.
 This book is one-stop shopping, and it’s a great choice for teachers looking to shift from a more traditional teacher-centered classroom to one that is more student-centered.
-If you’d like to know more, you might want to check out my online book study.

 Intentional Talk: How to Structure and Lead Productive Mathematical Discussions, Elham Kazemi and Allison Hintz